 So, it’s best to begin with the basics and gradually move on to more complex topics.

 This article explains foundational concepts at the basis of machine learning and data analysis.
-More specifically, we present 15 common probability and statistics interview questions and answers to help you prepare for your data science or analytics job interview.
+More specifically, we present 18 common probability and statistics interview questions and answers to help you prepare for your data science or analytics job interview.
+We also offer a knowledge checklist to ensure you have a strong foundation in foundational statistics and probability concepts, as well as general interview tips to aid in your preparation.

-Top 15 Probability and Statistics Interview Questions for Data Scientists: Table of Contents
+- Top 18 Probability and Statistics Interview Questions for Data Scientists

 - What Is the Difference Between Descriptive and Inferential Statistics?